University-Code/uni-code/docs/dev-setup.md

    A virtual environment is used to isolate python projects from other python modules that you may be installed locally.
    Using `venv` lets you be explicit about what modules your project is dependent on ensuring all developers are working in the same environment.

-_NOTE: windows users will need to use 'bash-shell' by opening cmd and typing "bash"_
+_NOTE: windows users can install [git/bash](https://gitforwindows.org/) or [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and activate bash by opening cmd and typing "bash"_

 1. Make a folder to store virtual environments
 `mkdir ~/virtualenvironments`